pankod/superplate/documentation/docs/development/references.md

 You can also apply ignore patterns for your plugins, those ignore glob patterns can be applied project-wide or only for specified plugins.
 Provide a function with prompt answers to whether the ignore patterns will apply or not.

+Also you can define presets, those will be available to use with `--preset` option.
+Presets can include all or part of the choices.

 ```ts
 prompts: {
     type: string;